Photo: city view

 Governance

 When third parties handle personal data on Sampo Group’s behalf, it is done in accordance with applicable data protection laws, and Sampo Group enters into a data processing agreement (or similar).
 The agreement states how suppliers and, if applicable, sub-suppliers shall handle Sampo Group’s data.
-Where relevant, Sampo Group also ensures that the contractors have data protection policies in place.
+Where relevant, the Group also ensures that the contractors have data protection policies in place.
 Third-party data processors are assessed regularly.
 Sampo Group may, to a limited extent, transfer or allow access to data outside the EU/EEA.
 This is always done in compliance with applicable data protections laws.

 Sampo Group offers mandatory and regular (e.g. annual) awareness-raising activities to employees and contingent workers to prevent and mitigate user risk.
 Such activities include mandatory data privacy training, refresher courses, data protection impact assessment courses, and privacy by design and default courses.
 These activities help employees and contingent workers understand appropriate data protection, and the risks associated with their actions.
 In addition, Sampo Group’s intranet pages are a source of information for all employees and contingent workers, offering practical help, contacts, training, guidelines, and information on data privacy processes and methods.

-Incident reporting and providing remedy
+Reporting and providing remedy

-Data breach trends are addressed in information security committees to identify possible risk management synergies between data privacy and information security, such as weighing up the probability of occurrence, damage, or risks to the rights and freedoms of data subjects.
+Data breaches are analysed, handled, documented, and reported, when necessary, within the 72-hour requirement.
+The risk to the data subject is identified, analysed, and evaluated, resulting in appropriate measures.
+Evidence of each data breach is recorded to fulfil the accountability principle.
+Sampo Group also addresses data breach trends in information security committees (or similar) to identify possible risk management synergies between data privacy and information security, such as weighing up the probability of occurrence, damage, or risks to the rights and freedoms of data subjects.

 Updated